zqmillet/BibTeXTools/Readme.md

     BibTeXTools.py References.bib -d Url -f Url -l

+Copy the `Url` tag to the `Link` tag of each entry in the `References.bib`, if there is no `Url` tag, the `Link` tag will be created and empty.

+    BibTeXTools.py References.bib -c Url Link -l

+Rename the `Url` tag to the `Link` tag of each entry in the `References.bib`, if there is no `Url` tag, the corresponding `Link` tag will not be created.

+    BibTeXTools.py References.bib --rename Url Link -l

-Rename the `Url` tag to `Link` tag of each entry in the `References.bib`.
+Copy the `Url` tag to the `Link` tag of each entry in the `References.bib`, and clear the empty `Link` tags in the `References.bib`.

-    BibTeXTools.py References.bib -r Url Link -l
+    BibTeXTools.py References.bib -c Url Link --clearempty Link -l

 ## Built with